Teachings of the Buddha are more important than ever

 Week 3 – Is enlightenment the same as going to heaven?

-Week 4 – How to know if Buddhism is for you
+Week 4 – How to know if Buddhism is for you.

-This talks will be held in person at the Library only.
+These talks will be held in person at the Library only.
 Please register so we know the numbers attending the Library.

 Teacher profile

-Giles Barton commenced his regular practice of meditation in 1992 and has taken part in many weekend and ten day retreats with well known local and international monks including two three month silent retreats at Bodhinyana monastery with Ajahn Brahm in 2000 and 2003.
-He has been a regular teacher at the Buddhist library, and has also been active in supporting Buddhist communities in NSW.
-In addition to facilitating a number of retreats for young people and adults he has presented at the 2000 Australian Suicide prevention conference on a Buddhist approach to suicide prevention and contributed a chapter in 2007 to the book ‘Spirited Practices’ based on people’s use of their spirituality in the helping professions.
-He commenced working with children and their families in the oncology unit at the old Royal Alexander Children’s hospital in Camperdown in 1989, in which time he also commenced volunteer work with teenagers with Cancer (CanTeen) and served on both the state committee and was a member of the National Board from 1992-1995.
-After leaving the Children’s hospital he went on to specialise in Child & Adolescent psychiatry and continues to work in the field on Infant, Child and Adolescent Mental health as a Clinical coordinator for inpatient and community services for the local health district where there is an increasing emphasis on trauma informed interventions.
-He has a post graduate diploma in child and adolescent development and Masters in Behavioural Science (Distinction) for research into adolescent spirituality.
+Giles Barton commenced meditation practice in 1992 and has taken part in many retreats, including two three-month silent retreats at Bodhinyana monastery with Ajahn Brahm.
+He is a regular teacher at the Buddhist library and actively supports NSW Buddhist communities.
+Giles has facilitated retreats for young people and adults, presented at the 2000 Australian Suicide prevention conference and contributed a chapter to the book Spirited Practices, about spirituality in the helping professions.
+His past career has included working in a children’s oncology unit and volunteering with teenagers with cancer (CanTeen).
+He then moved to specialise in child and adolescent psychiatry, the field he continues to work in as a Clinical Coordinator for a local health district.
+Giles has a post graduate diploma in child and adolescent development and Masters in Behavioural Science (Distinction) for research into adolescent spirituality.

 All Sessions are by Donation (Dana) to the Buddhist Library.
 All donations to the Buddhist Library of $2 and over are tax deductible.